State-dependent Delay Differential Equations on $H^1$: Solution theory for state-dependent delay equations

 (c) A special case of Theorem \ref{thm:wp} is the classical form of the theorem of Picard--Lindel\"of, see e.g.~\cite[Theorem 4.2.6 (and proof)]{STW22}.

-(d) Let $-\infty<a<b<\infty$ and $\phi\colon (a,b)\to \R^n$.
+(d) Let $\phi\colon (a,b)\to \R^n$ for some $-\infty<a<b<\infty$.
 Then $\phi\in H^1(a,b;\R^n)$ with bounded derivative if and only if $\phi$ is Lipschitz continuous.
 Indeed, the `only if'-part is a straightforward consequence of integration by parts and a standard estimate for the integral.
 For the `if'-part note that Lipschitz continuity of $\phi$ implies boundedness of $\phi$ on $(a,b)$.
 Hence, $\phi\in L_2(a,b;\R^n)$.
 By Rademacher's theorem (see, e.g., \cite[Section 3.1.2]{EG15}), the differential quotient of $\phi$ exists at almost every point; by Lipschitz continuity, the differential quotient is bounded by $\|\phi\|_{\textnormal{Lip}}$.
-Hence, Lebesgue's dominated convergence theorem and Fubini's theorem imply that $\phi$ is weakly differentiable with derivative given by the almost everywhere limit of the difference quotients.
-As these are uniformly bounded, the weak derivative $\phi'$ is bounded and hence in $L_2(a,b;\R^n)$, eventually yielding $\phi\in H^1(a,b;\R^n)$.
+Hence, Lebesgue's dominated convergence theorem implies that $\phi$ is weakly differentiable with derivative given by the almost everywhere limit of the difference quotients.
+As these are uniformly bounded, the weak derivative $\phi'$ is bounded and hence in $L_2(a,b;\R^n)$, eventually yielding $\phi\in H^1(a,b;\R^n)$ with bounded derivative.

 (e) A combination of the arguments in (a) and (d) shows that any solution of \eqref{eq:sdd} is Lipschitz continuous.
-Indeed, for this it suffices to observe that $[0,T]\ni t\mapsto g(t,x(t),x(t+r(x_{(t)})))$ is continuous and that the pre-history $\phi$ is Lipschitz continuous by assumption. \end{rem}
+Indeed, for this it suffices to observe that $[0,T]\ni t\mapsto g(t,x(t),x(t+r(x_{t})))$ is continuous and that the pre-history $\phi$ is Lipschitz continuous by assumption. \end{rem}

 The next (non-)example of Theorem \ref{thm:wp} is a variant of the one provided in \cite{W70}.
 This example shows that the assumptions in Theorem \ref{thm:wp} are sharp.
-We emphasise, however, that the considered equation does satisfy (H1) and (H2) and, thus, Lipschitz continuous pre-histories imply long-term unique existence of solutions by Theorem \ref{thm:wp}. \begin{example} Consider the state-dependent delay equation given by
+We emphasise, however, that the considered equation does satisfy (H1) and (H2) and, thus, Lipschitz continuous pre-histories imply unique existence of solutions by Theorem \ref{thm:wp}. \begin{example} Consider the state-dependent delay equation given by

 with $h=2$ and $T>0$.
 Then $g(t,x,u)=-u$ and $r\colon H^1(-h,0)\to [-h,0]$ given by $r(\phi)=-\min\{|\phi(0)|,2\}$ satisfy the assumptions of Theorem \ref{thm:wp}.
 Indeed, (H1) is clear.
 For (H2), we estimate for $\phi,\psi\in H^1(-h,0)$